0xMacro/contract_inheritance/README.md

 # contract_inheritance
-code for the contracts inheritance toy problem
+code for the contract inheritance toy problem